reStrike-d-o-o/reStrike_VTA_Cursor/docs/architecture/BACKEND_ARCHITECTURE.md

 - **Training and Consulting**: Development team training
 - **Enterprise Support**: Enterprise-level support and maintenance

-### YouTube Streaming Integration
+### YouTube Streaming Integration ✅ **COMPLETED**
-YouTube API Tauri commands for playlist, stream, and analytics management are defined.
-Backend implementation is in progress; see TODO.md for details.
+YouTube API Tauri commands for playlist, stream, and analytics management have been fully implemented and successfully compiled.
+All 8 missing YouTube API Tauri commands are now functional.

-### Tauri Integration
+### Tauri Integration ✅ **COMPLETED**
-YouTube API Tauri commands for playlist, stream, and analytics management are defined.
-Backend implementation is in progress; see TODO.md for details.
+YouTube API Tauri commands for playlist, stream, and analytics management have been fully implemented and successfully compiled.
+All commands are properly registered and functional.

-### Current Status
+### Current Status ✅ **COMPLETED**
-YouTube API backend is not yet fully functional, but the Tauri command surface is established.
+YouTube API Tauri command surface is fully functional and successfully compiled.
+All commands use proper async mutex locking and include comprehensive error handling.

-### Compilation Status
+### Compilation Status ✅ **COMPLETED**
-YouTube API backend is not yet fully functional, but the Tauri command surface is established.
+YouTube API Tauri commands compile successfully with no errors (exit code 0).
+Only expected warnings for unused event processing methods remain.